iPhlouxMaster/Algorithimc-Engine/README.md

 # Machine Learning

 ### Introduction to Machine Learning Example: (Udacity)
-Using Sci-Kit Learn, the objective of this code is to recreate the decision boundary using 'Naive Bayes' and 'SVM' classifiers and make a plot that visually shows the decision boundary.
+Using `Sci-Kit Learn`, the objective of this code is to recreate the decision boundary using `Naive Bayes` and `SVM` classifiers and make a plot that visually shows the decision boundary.